The Dive Sites of Maumere

 Adonara Island in east Flores has a few established dive sites like Magic Log where frogfish and ribbon eels are common.
 Wonderpus octopuses have been seen here, as has the very rare weedy scorpionfish (Rhinopias).
 All around the island there are headlands and channels that are gradually being explored by visiting liveaboard dive boats but there is still a lot of un-dived territory to discover in this area.

 Also well worth exploring is Lambata Island.
 The headland next to Lamalera Village is worth several days diving alone.
 The shadowy shape of reef sharks tempt you out into the depths from where you can make your way back up through the boulders and coral.
 Huge angelfish are common as are parrotfish and schools of fusiliers.
 Successful searches in the gorgonian seafans will discover pygmy seahorses.
 Also, as Lamalera is one of only 2 traditional whaling villages left in Flores, you never know what you might see in the surrounding seas.

 The best Flores diving conditions are from April to December.

-Not so great for: Beginners and non-diving activities
+Not so great for: Beginner divers and non-diving activities